grok.org.uk:/#

 Use the web-based form at http://lists.grok.org.uk/mailman/listinfo/full-disclosure to request a password reminder if needed.
 Then simply use these credentials to remove yourself from the list.

 The list was originally completely unmoderated.
-However, following the move to lists.grok.org.uk, 'light moderation' was eventually introduced in 2010 by John Cartwright due to a number of concerns, primarly due to the different legal climate in Europe vs. that afforded by the list's US-based origins.
+However, following the move to lists.grok.org.uk, 'light moderation' was introduced in 2010 by John Cartwright due to a number of concerns, primarily related to legal differences in Europe vs. the US.

 Subscribers who were members of the list before then are not moderated.